imronuke/ADPRES/README.md

 * [NEACRP 3D PWR Core transient](https://www.oecd-nea.org/science/docs/1991/neacrp-l-1991-335.pdf) bechmark.
 PWR transient benchmark with TH feedbacks.
 Inputs and the coressponding outputs are located in [this folder](https://github.com/imronuke/ADPRES/tree/master/smpl/NEACRP_TRANS)

 ## What to do next
+Anyone wants to provide contribution is very welcome.
+Credits are given no matter how small his/her contribution.
+Here are the jobs list for future developments
-- [] Develop subroutine for pin power reconstrurution
+- [ ] Develop subroutine for pin power reconstrurution
-- [] Develop ADPRES for hexagonal geometry reactor problems (or might be used further for Molten Salt Reactor analysis with new transient module)
+- [ ] Develop ADPRES for hexagonal geometry reactor problems (or might be used further for Molten Salt Reactor analysis with new transient module)
-- [] Develop subroutine for decay heat calculation
+- [ ] Develop subroutine for decay heat calculation
-- [] develop subroutine for Xenon and Samarium treatment during transient
+- [ ] develop subroutine for Xenon and Samarium treatment during transient
-- [] Develop inteface with other TH codes such as RELAP or COBRA for coupling calculations
+- [ ] Develop inteface with other TH codes such as RELAP or COBRA for coupling calculations
-- [] Develop ADPRES for multiphysics calculation
+- [ ] Develop ADPRES for multiphysics calculation

 ## How to give feedbacks